infinispan/infinispan.github.io/README.md

 6. Publish the website
 ----------------------
-If everyone is happy with staging then update the `profiles: production: base_url:` property in *_config/site.yml* to point to your production domain and run the `bundle exec awestruct -P production` command to produce a version that can be uploaded for the public to view.
+If everyone is happy with staging then update the `profiles: production: base_url:` property in *_config/site.yml* to point to your production domain and run the `bin/publish_production.sh` command to produce a version that will be published to `http://infinispan.github.io` and `http://www.infinispan.org`.